Deucalion

-In Greek mythology, Deucalion (/djuːˈkeɪliən/; Δευκαλίων) was the son of Prometheus; ancient sources name his mother as Clymene, Hesione, or Pronoia.
+In Greek mythology, Deucalion (Δευκαλίων; /en/ or /en/, dyoo-KAY-lee-ən or doo-KAL-ee-on) was the son of Prometheus; ancient sources name his mother as Clymene, Hesione, or Pronoia.
 He is closely connected with a flood myth in Greek mythology.

+The trans-Neptunian object (53311) Deucalion, discovered in 1999, was named in his honor.

 Etymology

 According to folk etymology, Deucalion's name comes from δεῦκος, deukos, a variant of γλεῦκος, gleucos, i.e. "sweet new wine, must, sweetness" and from ἁλιεύς, haliéus, i.e. "sailor, seaman, fisher".
 His wife Pyrrha's name derives from the adjective πυρρός, -ά, -όν, pyrrhós, -á, -ón, i.e. "flame-colored, orange".

 Family

 Of Deucalion's birth, the Argonautica (from the 3rd century BC) stated:

 There [in Achaea, i.e. Greece] is a land encircled by lofty mountains, rich in sheep and in pasture, where Prometheus, son of Iapetus, begat goodly Deucalion, who first founded cities and reared temples to the immortal gods, and first ruled over men.
 This land the neighbours who dwell around call Haemonia [i.e. Thessaly].

 According to Bibliotheca, Deucalion and Pyrrha had at least two children, Hellen and Protogenea, and possibly a third, Amphictyon.
 Another account, adds a daughter Melanthea to the list of the couple's progeny.
 This daughter, also called Melantho, became the mother of Delphus by Poseidon.

 Deucalion's and Pyrrha's children are apparently named in one of the oldest texts, Catalogue of Women, and include daughters Pandora and Thyia, and at least one son named Hellen.
 Their descendants were said to have dwelt and ruled in Thessaly.

 One source mentioned three sons of Deucalion and his wife: Orestheus, Marathonios and Pronous (father of Hellen).
 Lastly, Deucalion sired a son, no mention of the mother, Candybus who gave his name to the town of Candyba in Lycia.